 Cucumber kimchi tastes spicy, sour and tangy.
 It has strong flavours, but the cucumbers make it refreshing and cool.
 This makes it the perfect light side dish with a burst of flavours.
 You can even try cucumber kimchi gochujang if you like a bit more spice.

-The Korean salad is also satisfyingly crunchy and goes well with many mild dishes such as radish soup.
+The Korean salad is also satisfyingly crunchy and goes well with many mild dishes such as radish soup or Korean pickled radish.
 You can also enjoy it with Mayak eggs and Korean BBQ.
 However, we don't recommend eating it with something equally strong.
 But go for it if that's something you enjoy!
 But, you can make simple cucumber kimchi with vinegar for something milder.

 A serving of cucumber kimchi has around 50-60 calories.
 It is low in calories, and you don't need much to get the benefits.
 Therefore, you can include it in your daily meals for a healthy diet.